 In the times of the COVID-19 pandemic, we must answer the time-sensitive needs of health decision makers as fast as possible, while simultaneously ensuring that the scientific imperative of methodological rigor is satisfied.
-We are working hard to speed up the normal process for important Cochrane systematic reviews.
 In response to this we have:

 - Created a fast-tracked Editorial Service and documentation